ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Pardon?
 Sir Kurusiya?” the woman asked.

-The one she was talking to was the quiet man with sharp aura.
+The one she was talking to was the quiet eastern man with the sharp aura.
 He said as a matter of fact like tone, “She didn’t stop it.
-Someone else did,” he sipped his tea, and when the woman still confused, he explained with hoarse voice, “those are magic, but they were still arrows shot from a bow.
+Someone else did,” he sipped his tea, and when the woman was still confused, he explained with a hoarse voice, “those are magic, but they were still arrows shot from a bow.
 You can’t stop flying arrows.
 That girl calculated and slightly missed her aim as to not hurting her opponent.
 But she didn’t plan to stop it.”

 The woman questioned him, “If she wasn’t the one who stopped it, then would you know why the arrows disappears?”